geraldmc/algo-bio/GMcC-PP03/README.md

 There are several modules contained in this submission:

 The module `analysis` contains functions for profiling the code, notably `profile` which provides a means of instrumenting each LCS algorithm and measuring its performance.
-This module also contains functions for randomly generating DNA strings of varying length.
-ALso included is an *ipynb notebook for re-creating the plots that are included in the accompanying report.
+The module also contains functions for randomly generating DNA strings of varying length.
+Finally, it includes an *.ipynb notebook for re-creating the plots included in the accompanying report.

-The module ``
+The module `filehandler` contains the function `pre_process` which loads provided data from file and renders it as a dictionary for the three algorithms.

+Finally, the `algorithms` module provides three

 ## Performance